khanderz/wordsmith/README.md

 ## Description:

-Wordsmith is a vocabulary-building mobile app that lets users save and organize words they encounter.
+Wordsmith is a cross-platform vocabulary-building mobile app that lets users save and organize words they encounter.
   Its Share Intent feature allows you to quickly save words directly from your browser, making it easy to build a vocabulary list while browsing the web.

 ## Deployment: